HeroTeamLdn/prismic-nextjs-theme-website/README.md

 You'll be directed through setup on the command line.

-Create some content within the repository you just created.
+Then log into Prismic in the browser and create some content within the repository you just created.

 Run the build and see the content in your application.